 Step up to the counter to order and you’ll notice soft Beatle’s music and a menu that offers the classic (red bean) patbingsu alongside seasonal favorites like pumpkin, summer corn, and Korean white peach.
 During the winter, a sweet red bean soup is also best here.

-During the wintertime, a homemade sweet red bean soup is also best bet here.
+During the wintertime, a homemade sweet red bean soup is also the best bet here.

 We had the gourmet Blue Lemon “Popping Candy” Bingsu that brings back childhood with its eye-catching colors and sugary bits that literally fly off the ice mountain.